keepthrifty/keepthrifty.github.io/pages/start-here.md

 Over the course of the last several years, we've flipped our family's life - ending our frivolous spending and love for the artificial so we could focus on living out our dreams and values.

-Going through this gave us the ability to do something big - for me to leave my full-time job to commit to a one-year mini-retirement.
+Going through this gave us the ability to do something big - for me to leave my full-time job to commit to a [one-year mini-retirement]({% post_url 2017/2017-07-11-one-year-mini-retirement %}).

 It's crazy.
 It's unconventional.
-But it's also incredible - and it's possible for you.
+But it's also incredible - and it's possible for you too.

 ## Everyone Should Have the Chance to Chase Their Dreams